 Steps for Sketching the Graph of the Function

-To sketch the graph of the function, we need to perform the following:
+To sketch the graph of a function, we need to perform the following:

 - Determine, whether function is obtained by transforming a simpler function, and perform necessary steps for this simpler function.